opensearch-project/traffic-comparator/README.md

 Usage: trafficcomparator run [OPTIONS]

 Options:
-  --primary-log-file PATH         Path to the log file from the primary
-                                  cluster.  [required]
-  --shadow-log-file PATH          Path to the log file from the shadow
+  --log-file PATH                 Path to a log file.
+This option is required
-                                  cluster.  [required]
-  --log-file-format TEXT          Specification for the log file format (must
-                                  be supported by a LogFileLoader).
+                                  at least once and can be provided many times.
+If the file format has seperate primary and shadow logs, the first use should be the primary log and the second the shadow.  [required] --log-file-format TEXT          Specification for the log file format (must be supported by a LogFileLoader).
                                   [required]